Happy0/ssb-chess-mithril/README.md

 ## Integrating ssb-chess into a scuttlebutt application using depject

+Requires the [ssb-chess-db](https://www.github.com/happy0/ssb-chess-db) scuttlebot plugin to be installed.

 You can read more about depject [here](https://github.com/depject/depject)

 <TODO> The strategy for this was recently updated.
 I need to document the